MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/quickstart-azure-cli.md

 ## Prepare the Managed DevOps Pool configuration files

-The `mdp pool create` method has four parameters that take JSON values that configure different aspects of the pool.
+The `mdp pool create` method has several parameters that take JSON values that configure different aspects of the pool.

 * `agent-profile` specifies whether the pool is stateful or stateless, and contains the standby agent schedule.
 It is a dictionary with a single key named either `Stateful` or `Stateless`, depending on your desired agent configuration.
 For more information on `agent-profile` properties, see [Configure scaling](./configure-scaling.md?tabs=azure-cli).
 * `fabric-profile` specifies the agent size, VM images, OS disk, and attached storage.
 For more information on the `fabric-profile` properties, see [Configure pool settings](./configure-pool-settings.md?tabs=azure-cli) and [Configure additional storage](./configure-storage.md?tabs=azure-cli).